-- 1. In GigaVUE-FM, navigate to Inventory > VIRTUAL > KubernetesGCB > Settings, the Settings page appears. - 2.
-From the Settings page, select a GCB to view or edit the GCB log configuration.

-3. Select Edit to edit the selected GCB log configuration.
+- In GigaVUE-FM, navigate to Inventory > CONTAINER > Gigamon Containerized Broker > Settings, the Settings page appears. - 2.
+From the Settings page, select a GCB to view or edit the GCB log configuration. - 3.
+Select Edit to edit the required GCB log values in the Individual Settings section.